-The City has recently completed its work on a new LCP submittal (both LUP and IP), funded in part by an LCP completion grant awarded by the Commission.
+The City is currently working on a new LCP submittal (both LUP and IP), funded in part by an LCP completion grant awarded by the Commission.
 This current City effort is focused on protecting the significant coastal resources found in Carmel, including the spectacular public beach and recreational amenities along the City's frontage, the urban forest that uniquely identifies Carmel as the City within the trees, the substantial riparian and habitat areas (such as Mission Trails Nature Preserve and Pescadero Canyon), and the unique community and visual character of Carmel as exhibited by the style, scale, and rich history of its residential, commercial, and civic architecture.
 Taken as a whole, these resources combine to form the special character of Carmel; a character that is separately a significant coastal resource worthy of protection in its own right.
-The City Council has adopted the LUP and IP and is making progress towards submitting both for Commission review in the second half of December 2001.
+The City is making progress and anticipates that both the LUP and IP will be submitted for Commission review in December of this year.